Fall Harvest Salad

 This post may contain affiliate links which won’t change your price but will share a commission.

-Fall Harvest Salad combines lettuce greens with bacon, candied walnuts, goat cheese, red onion, and honey crisp apple slices with a delicious balsamic dressing.
+Harvest Apple Salad combines lettuce greens with bacon, candied walnuts, goat cheese, red onion, and Honey Crisp apple slices with a delicious balsamic dressing.
 The perfect fall salad with bursts of flavor in every single bite!

-Try my Candied Pecan Salad with Apples next!
+Try our Candied Pecan Salad with Apples next!

 A wooden bowl of the fall harvest salad with apple slices, bacon, candied walnuts, and goat cheese.

 In the realm of food blogging, fall harvest means fresh greens with a combination of fall flavors.
-To me, apples play a huge part of this because they are best in the fall.
-Using candied nuts are also a key component because they remind me of cooler weather and holiday salads.
+To me, apples play a huge part in this because they are best in the fall.
+Using candied nuts is also a key component because they remind me of cooler weather and holiday salads.

 Side view of a serving bowl of the harvest salad with apple slices.

 • Lettuce Greens – For this salad, I used a combo of red lettuce, butter lettuce, and kale.
 These go great together and add more interest to an already delicious salad.
 Don’t forget to MASSAGE the kale!
-Feel free to use any combo of fresh greens!
+Feel free to use any combo of leafy greens.

 • Red Onion – You must add onion to your salads.
 Red onion and green onions are my favs!